Geko-X/MHW-Campaign-Expansion/player_handbook.md

 If you fail to capture the monster, it becomes enraged and its next behaviour card will have a player count of zero.

 ## Monster Lure
 Your party can carry 1 monster lure.
 Lures must be purchased from The Trapper.

 When a lure is used, it forces a Turf War to occur.
 If used in combat, is must be placed on a node.
 Another monster will then soon come from the closest edge node.

+## Barrel Bomb
+Throw a barrel bomb at the monster.
+You can throw the barrel any distance.

+Draw 2 ELEMENTAL DAMAGE cards.
+Reduce the monster’s health by the amount drawn.
+If the monster is suffering the sleep status ailment, it suffers double damage.

 # Fainting
 When you faint, immediately discard a time card.